210317 Jabil Webinar Summary Banner

 The manual process for balance sheet certification required a financial analyst to go into SAP, execute a particular transaction code (T-code), pull all that data down into a spreadsheet, analyze the data, send the data via email to a controller to get it certified and then go back and forth with any changes.

-“Any time savings there are instrumental to being able to get your books closed quickly,” explained Barone.
+“Any time savings there are instrumental to being able to get your books closed quickly,” explains Barone.
 “Taking five hours out of that [four-day] window [for each company code] is huge and it helps our sites meet our deadlines and work.”

 He also stressed that the aim of automation at Jabil is not headcount reduction in finance: “It’s repurposing and better utilization of our resources.
 It’s freeing up time from these mundane, repetitive, manual tasks to allow them to actually do the deep analysis.
 It allows the folks to do what they really need to do.”

-In the webinar, Shak Akhtar, SVP of finance automation at Redwood, highlighted an Institute of Management Accountants (IMA) survey that shows 80% of finance professionals are not satisfied with their close and that 66% still rely heavily on spreadsheets, which increases manual effort, time and risk in the close.
+In the webinar, Shak Akhtar, SVP of Finance Automation at Redwood, highlighted an Institute of Management Accountants (IMA) survey that shows 80% of finance professionals are not satisfied with their close and that 66% still rely heavily on spreadsheets, which increases manual effort, time and risk in the close.

 The Financial Close Challenge